 Watch HBCU basketball: Alabama State at Arkansas-Pine Bluff

-PINE BLUFF, Ark. -- Teams from two historically Black colleges and universities are playing a basketball doubleheader Saturday, and you can watch both games in the player above.
+PHILADELPHIA (CBS) -- Two games between historically Black colleges and universities' basketball teams are happening today, and you can watch them right here.

-The Arkansas-Pine Bluff women's basketball team hosts Alabama State at 1:30 p.m.
+At 1:30 p.m., the Arkansas Pine Bluff women's basketball team hosts Alabama State.

 Click here for the latest college basketball scores and results from CBS Sports.